1620 29 St NW #125, Calgary, AB T2N 4L7

-Do you ever have a muscle that is tight and painful?
+Do you ever have painfully tight muscles?
 Does it feel better with massage, but it just never totally goes away?
 Sometimes our muscles are “neurologically locked” which is to say, our nerves are telling them to be ON all of the time.
-While there may be a deeper underlying cause for that, IMS is a very effective way to treat this kind of muscle.
+While there may be a deeper underlying cause for that, IMS is a very effective hands-on approach to treating this kind of muscle.

-Intramuscular Stimulation or “dry needling” is a powerful treatment technique used to decrease muscle pain and improve muscle function.
-During IMS, “acupuncture” type needles are inserted directly into myofascial trigger points, otherwise known as muscle knots.
-When inserted into the appropriate location, IMS will literally make your muscle twitch.
-That muscle twitch is correlated with a decrease in muscle tension and pain, and an improvement in muscular function.
+Intramuscular Stimulation also known as dry needling or trigger point dry needling is a powerful treatment technique used to decrease muscle pain and improve muscle function.
+During IMS, medical acupuncture needles (commonly used in traditional Chinese medicine) are inserted directly into myofascial trigger points, otherwise known as muscle knots.
+When inserted into the appropriate location, IMS will literally make your muscles twitch.
+That muscle twitch is correlated with a decrease in muscle tension and pain relief, and an improvement in muscular function.

-There are risks to every treatment and IMS is no exception.
-Risks and benefits are discussed prior to your first treatment, by your physiotherapist.
-If you want to know the details before coming in for treatment, we ask that you call our clinic and we will try to have a clinician answer your questions as soon as possible.
+There are risks to every effective treatment and IMS is no exception.
+Risks and benefits are discussed prior to your first treatment, by your experienced physiotherapist.
+If you want to know the details before coming in for treatment, we ask that youcall our physiotherapy clinic and we will try to have a clinician answer your questions as soon as possible.

 Vivian graduated with a Master’s of Science in Physical Therapy from Queen’s University in 2010.
 She moved to Calgary and has worked in private practice in Calgary since January of 2011 (Maximum Potential Physiotherapy since 2013 and Country Hills Physiotherapy since 2016).
 Vivian has a large focus on assessing and treating the body as a…